 I take the Akai LPK25 everywhere.
 Pair it with a good set of headphones and the knowledge in the lessons below, and you’re well on your way to gaining the unfair advantages that piano players take for granted…

-Top Jazz Advice Lessons to learn jazz piano:
+Top Lessons to learn jazz piano:

 Step 8: Get started with jazz Ear Training